jamesm224/phage-plasmid-classification/README.md

-# Phage-Plasmid Classification
+# Phage-Plasmid-like Element (PPLE) Classification

-Here we classified, sorted, and analyzed phage-plasmids from around 1,100,000 genomes from 4 databases to obtain a large, comprehensive collection of 5,712 unique P-P sequences from a diverse array of environmental source locations.
+Here we classified, sorted, and analyzed phage-plasmid-like elements from around 1,100,000 genomes from 4 databases to obtain a large, comprehensive collection of 5,712 unique PPLE sequences from a diverse array of environmental source locations.

-Phage-Plasmid Example:
+Phage-Plasmid-like Example:

 ![proksee (4)](https://github.com/jamesm224/phage-plasmid-classification/assets/86495895/ebe7a099-d634-4f36-bf60-c70e560b195d)
 Example identified above visualized with Proksee, mobileOG-db, CARD, and Prokka: